 This is not only one of the best restaurants in Foz, but it’s also one of the most expensive ones.
 This 1 Michelin star restaurant is great for special occasions or romantic date nights.
 Just remember to book in advance as the waiting list is rather long.

-If you just finished lunch at Pedro Lemos Restaurante, challenge your companion to a game of mini-golf on Passeio Alegre garden (Avenida de Dom Carlos I) or take a stroll along the beach.
+If you just finished lunch at Pedro Lemos Restaurante, challenge your partner to a game of mini-golf on Passeio Alegre gardens (Avenida de Dom Carlos I) or take a stroll along the beach.

 How to get here: take bus 500 and get off at Passeio Alegre or take an Uber.

 Largo da Igreja, 105 | Porto

 The location and the food make Wish one of the best restaurants in Foz to eat sushi.

 The menu in this restaurant is rather versatile.
 For starters, you can order a fish and shellfish soup (5€), oysters (10€), grilled scallop (12€) and much more.
 For sushi and sashimi, you can get five pieces of different types of sashimi (7€ – 9€) or a mix of maki, gunkan, sashimi, nigiri (19€ for 16 pieces, 28€ for 24 pieces).

 For the main course, it has different types of fish (all 19€) including codfish served with potatoes and tuna fish served with vegetables.
 The most expensive item on this menu is tiger shrimp with tagliolini (26€).
 They have pasta and risotto (18€ – 26€) as well as salads (7€ – 14€).

 On the kids’ menu, you have soup, chopped meat with fried eggs, potato fries, rice and a scoop of ice cream (15€).

 After you have a nice seafood meal, you can go for a peaceful walk and explore the area around known as Foz Velha.
 It has colorful houses and narrow photogenic streets.